Ponte Vedra Beach, Florida: Education

 Public primary and secondary schools in Ponte Vedra Beach are administered by the St. Johns County School District.
-Allen D. Nease High School and Ponte Vedra High School, which was constructed to relieve the overcrowding of Allen D. Nease High School, serve as the two public high schools in the Ponte Vedra area.
-Alice B. Landrum Middle School is one of the primary, public middle schools in the area.
-There is also a K-8 school in the area called Valley Ridge Academy.
+Ponte Vedra High School, which functions as the public high school of Ponte Vedra Beach, was constructed to relieve the overcrowding of Allen D. Nease High School.
+Alice B. Landrum Middle School is the public middle school in the area.
 The Ponte Vedra Palm Valley-Rawlings Elementary School serves as one of the primary, public elementary schools (K-5) in the area, as well as Ocean Palms Elementary School.

 Ponte Vedra offers private education (K-8) at the Palmer Catholic Academy.
-Also, the Bolles School has one of their two lower school campuses in Ponte Vedra Beach, and offers education from pre-kindergarten to fifth grade before transferring students to the middle and high schools located in Jacksonville, Florida.
+Also, the Bolles School has one of its two lower school campuses in Ponte Vedra Beach, and offers education from pre-kindergarten to fifth grade before transferring students to the middle and high schools located in Jacksonville, Florida.

-Additionally, the St Johns County Public Library System has a Ponte Vedra Beach branch library.
+Additionally, the St Johns County Public Library System has a Ponte Vedra Beach Branch library.